 A new official (not registered the previous year) may not officiate until he/she is completely registered.
 A returning official ("complete" the previous season) may not officiate after November 30 of the current season (expiration date on previous year's card) unless he/she is completely registered for the current season.

 Each season all officials must complete the Open Book Playing Rules Exam.
-Officials who do not receive the minimum score for the appropriate level, will be sent a re-take notice and a new answer sheet.
+Officials who do not receive the minimum score for the appropriate level, will be given access to a Re-take Exam and a new answer sheet.
 An official is only allowed one Re-take Exam per year.
 The Re-take Exam is available after a seven day waiting period (from submitting the first exam), and once available this re-take must be completed within 30 days.
-In the event that an official fails the exam twice, he/she will become completely registered at the highest level for which the re-take exam score would qualify (e.g., Level 1 =35/50 or 60/100; Level 2 =85/100; Level 3 =90/100; Level 4 =90/100).
+In the event that an official fails the exam twice, he/she will become completely registered at the highest level for which the re-take exam score would qualify (e.g., Level 1 =35/50 or 60/100; Level 2 =80/100; Level 3 =90/100; Level 4 =90/100).

 Renewal officials may apply for one level higher than their completed registration level the previous season.
 Officials are allowed to take one season as "unregistered" or "incomplete" and return at the same level they were last completely registered at.
 Level 1 completely registered officials are allowed to take one season off and still be eligible for Level 2 the following season.
 The level that each renewal official is eligible for is designated on the online officiating application.
 An official may apply for a level lower than their eligible level.
 However, once the application has been received at the National Office, an official cannot change the level they have applied for.